MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/delete-desktop-flow-run-history.md

 > [!IMPORTANT]
 > The **Flow Session** and **Workflow Binary** tables in Dataverse have a **cascade relationship**.
 The cascade relationship between these two tables ensures that when a desktop flow run is deleted from the **Flow Session** table, all associated **Workflow Binary** records are also deleted.
 This helps to keep the Dataverse database clean and avoids orphaned records.

-### Creating a bulk-delete job to delete desktop flow run history
+### Creating a bulk-delete job to delete desktop flow runs

 To bulk-delete data in Dataverse, follow the detailed steps below.